microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 You want to assign a user to the application.
 From the service principal that you created in Step 1, record the ID of the default **User** role that's defined in the **appRoles** property.
 This value is `18d14569-c3bd-439b-9a66-3a2aee01d14f`.

-Assign the user to the service principal and grant them the `User` app role.
 In the request body, provide the following values:

 - **principalId** - The ID of the user account that you created.
 - **appRoleId** - The ID of the default `User` app role that you retrieved from the service principal.